rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 #### 2015

-**[1.2] — Parallel Codegen:** Compile time improvements are large theme to every release of Rust, and it's hard to imagine that there was a short time where Rust had no parallel code generation at all.
+**[1.2] — Parallel Codegen:** Compile time improvements are a large theme to every release of Rust, and it's hard to imagine that there was a short time where Rust had no parallel code generation at all.

-**[1.3] — The Rustonomicon:** Our first release of the fantastic "Rustonomicon", a book that explores Unsafe Rust and its surrounding topics has become a great resource for anyone looking to learn and understand one of the hardest aspects of the language.
+**[1.3] — The Rustonomicon:** Our first release of the fantastic "Rustonomicon", a book that explores Unsafe Rust and its surrounding topics and has become a great resource for anyone looking to learn and understand one of the hardest aspects of the language.